mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/eks/advanced/replace-node/index.md

     ```sh
     NAME               PHASE       REPLICAS   READY   UPDATED   UNAVAILABLE
-    aws-example-md-0   ScalingUp   2          1       2         1
+    eks-example-md-0   ScalingUp   2          1       2         1
     ```

-    There are 2 replicas, but only 1 is ready.
-There is 1 unavailable replica, and the `ScalingUp` phase means a new Machine is being created.
+    You can see there are 2 replicas, but only 1 is ready.
+There's 1 unavailable replica, and the `ScalingUp` phase means a new Machine is being created.

 1. Identify the replacement Machine using this command: